-5 Joint Cost Lower Bound in the APM
+5 Joint-Cost Lower Bound in APM

-In this section, we discuss the joint communication cost lower bound in the asymmetric memory model.
+In this section, we discuss the joint-communication cost lower bound in the asymmetric memory model.
 We first give a lower bound of the vertical cost (Lemma 3).
-Then we show that the horizontal and vertical optimalities cannot be achieved simultaneously (Lemma 5), which indicates that the trivial lower bound by naturally combining the horizontal lower bound and the vertical lower bound is not tight.
-Finally, we derive tighter joint communication lower bounds (Theorem 1 and Theorem 2).
+Then we show that the horizontal and the vertical optimalities cannot be achieved simultaneously (Lemma 5), which indicates that the trivial cost lower bound by naturally combining the horizontal cost lower bound and the vertical cost lower bound is not tight.
+Finally, we derive tighter jointcommunication cost lower bounds (Theorem 1 and Theorem 2).